BlacketWare/Docs/api/verify.md

 Response structure:
 ```
 Object
-    error : bool - Is the user using a proxy?
+    error : bool - Is the user using a proxy? (if this is true, the user cannot access Blacket)
 ```